Saturday, July 5, 2025

 The Cruelty of Body Shaming and Emotional Control

-What kills is the horror of body shaming, Rachel says representatives pinched her, commenting, “You need to lose weight here… here” .
-Days on junk food, no gym?
-They blamed her for weight gain.
-But that was just surface.
+What kills is the horror of body shaming.
+Rachel recalls representatives physically pinching her, saying, "You need to lose weight here… here."
+Confined with little access to a gym and surviving on inadequate food, she was still blamed for her weight.
+But that was just the surface.

-Her YouTube video is raw: tears, rage, fear.
-“They don’t care if I live or die… as long as I keep my body super skinny” she says, accusing organizers of reducing her to a “smile‑at‑events, TikTok salesgirl” entirely for profit.
+Her YouTube video is raw, tears, rage, and fear laid bare.
+"They don't care if I live or die," she says.
+"As long as I'm there to smile at their events, as long as I keep my body super skinny, the way they like."
+She accuses the organizers of reducing her to nothing more than a smile-at-events, TikTok salesgirl, existing entirely for their impact.

 MGI Fires Back